redkite-labs/RedKiteCms/src/RedKiteLabs/ThemeEngineBundle/README.md

 Remember that the ThemeEngine accepts only themes packed as zip files.

 ## Build a custom theme
-To build your own theme you may read the tutorial [http://alphalemon.com/en/add-a-custom-theme-to-alphalemon-cms](add a custom theme to alphalemon cms)
+To build your own theme you may read the tutorial [add a custom theme to alphalemon cms](http://alphalemon.com/en/add-a-custom-theme-to-alphalemon-cms)

 ## Additional themes
 You can get additional themes visiting the [themes section](http://www.alphalemon.com/alphalemon-themes) on alphalemon website.